 First of all, you should know this:You cannot connect your solar panels directly to a battery.

-You will damage the battery when you connect your solar panels directly to your battery (lead-acid or lithium).
+When you connect your solar panels directly to your battery, you will damage the battery (lead-acid or lithium).
 You need a device that measures the state of charge of your battery and charges it accordingly, just like a car battery charger.

 The device we are going to use is called a charge controller.
-Like the word says, it will control the charging of your battery.
+As the word says, it will control the charging of your battery.

 Purpose of a charge controller:

-- Stop the charging when the battery is full
+- Stop charging when the battery is full

 - Adjust the charging voltage and current

-Step 1: Connect your battery to the controller
+Step 1: Connect Your Battery to the Charge Controller

 When you want to connect two solar panels to one battery, you must first connect your battery to the charge controller.
 It is crucial that you do this step first.
 If you connect the solar panels to the charge controller, you might risk destroying the charge controller in the process.